Haltestelle Kultur

 A green circle with a yellow outline and a large green letter "K" inside a yellow circle.
 The design is on a green and purple background.

-Cr: Ralf Wolfermann
+Graphic: Ralf Wolfermann

 The Garage Campus, a new cultural centre for Chemnitz, has been created from a former tram depot.
 The aim of the Garage Campus is to be a meeting place for everyone.
 But who are these "everyone" and what do they want?
-That's what Haltestelle Kultur wants to find out.
-On the grounds of the Garage Campus and at other locations in the city, a "stop" will invite visitors to add their two cents.
+That's what Haltestelle Kultur wanted to find out.
+On the grounds of the Garage Campus and at other locations in the city, a "stop" invited visitors to add their two cents.
+The stop became a symbolic link between the Garage Campus and the urban community.
+A video installation reported on the visions and practices of the cultural institution and also allowed the initiators and operators of the Garage Campus to have their say.
+Through interactive formats and participatory activations, it collected feedback from the Chemnitz audience and thus made the invisible structures behind the new cultural location visible.

 When?
-From July until September 2025
+July to September 2025

 Where?
-Chemnitz, Garage campus and public space
+Chemnitz, garage campus and public space

 European Capital of Culture The Federal Government Commissioner for Culture and Media Free State of Saxony European Capital of Culture